RedKnite5/Sudoku_Solver/README.md

 # Sudoku_Solver
- Solve Sudoku using various strategies
+ Solve Sudoku using various logical strategies and not bifrication.